-22. Maternity leave
+22. Maternity/Paternity Leave

-Statutory provisions in relation to Maternity leave apply in the Permanent Defence Force.
-Officers claiming maternity benefit payments from the Department of Social Protection will be required to sign over these payments to the Department, which will then refund the tax, PRSI, and Pension related deduction on these amounts to the Officer.
+Statutory provisions in relation to Maternity/Paternity leave apply in the Permanent Defence Force.
+Officers claiming maternity/paternity benefit payments from the Department of Social Protection will be required to sign over these payments to the Department, which will then refund the tax, PRSI, and Pension related deduction on these amounts to the Officer.